IDCText/test2/README.md

 Before you run or start writing any program in PHP, you should start Apache and MYSQL in xampp as shown above.

 1. Open phpMyAdmin by navigating to `http://localhost/phpmyadmin` in your web browser.
-     - Create a new database named textABC.
+     - Create a new database named **'textidc'** .
-    - Import the SQL files provided in the databases folder into the textABC database:
+    - Import the SQL files provided in the databases folder into the textidc database:
-      Click on the textABC database, go to the Import tab, and select the nusers.sql file from the databases folder.
+      Click on the textidc database, go to the Import tab, and select the nusers.sql file from the databases folder.
 Click Go to import the file.
     - Repeat the process by importing the studies.sql file into the same textABC database.

 **Open your web browser and navigate to http://localhost/IDCText**.